calaldees/teachingWorkshops/teacherEducation/pedagogicalContentKnowlge.md

 TASK: Look at ks3 computing books.
 In pairs select a topic.
 Ask yourself the questions
 1. What is being taught (surface)
 2. How is it being taught
-3. Why is it being taught like that
+3. Why is it being taught like that (THE GOLDEN QUESTION!)

 Key point
 > Lesson resources are missing _pedagogical metadata_